thunderbird/thunderbird-android/docs/architecture/legacy-module-integration.md

 ## Dependency Direction

 A strict dependency rule is enforced: **New modules (features, core) must not directly depend on legacy modules.**
-The dependency flow is always from newer modules to interfaces, with `:app-common` providing the implementation.
-If `:app-common` bridges to legacy code, that is an internal detail of `:app-common`.
+The dependency flow is always from newer modules to interfaces. `:app-composition` binds modern KMP implementations, while `:app-common` binds Android or legacy-backed implementations.
+Legacy access remains an internal detail of `:app-common`.

 The legacy module integration diagram below explains how legacy code is integrated into the new modular architecture: